Turkish people: Lebanon

 The Lebanese Turkmen are the ethnic Turks who constitute one of the ethnic groups in Lebanon.
 The historic rule of several Turkic dynasties in the region saw continuous Turkish migration waves to Lebanon during the Tulunid rule (868–905), Ikhshidid rule (935–969), Seljuk rule (1037–1194), Mamluk rule (1291–1515), and Ottoman rule (1516–1918).
 Today, most of the Turkish Lebanese community are the descendants of the Ottoman Turkish settlers to Lebanon from Anatolia.
 However, with the declining territories of the Ottoman Empire in the 19th century, ethnic Turkish minorities from other parts of the former Ottoman territories found refuge in Ottoman Lebanon, especially Algerian Turks after the French colonization of North Africa in 1830, and Cretan Turks in 1897 due to unrest in Greece.

 Palestine

 Palestine was under Ottoman rule for over four centuries, from 1517 until 1922.
 Consequently, many Palestinian families have Turkish origins.
 However, Turkish migration did not simply come to a halt after the Ottoman period.
-Rather, during the British rule of Cyprus (1878-1960), many Turkish Cypriot families struggling during the Great Depression and its aftermath were forced to marry off their daughters to Arabs in British Palestine with hopes that they would have a better life there.
+Rather, during the British rule of Cyprus (1878–1960), many Turkish Cypriot families struggling during the Great Depression and its aftermath were forced to marry off their daughters to Arabs in British Palestine with hopes that they would have a better life there.
 Thousands of Turkish Cypriot women and girls were thus sent to Palestine until the late 1950s.

-Turkish family surnames in Palestine often end with the letter's "ji" (e.g, al-Batniji and al-Shorbaji) whilst other common names include al-Gharbawi, Tarzi, Turk, Birkdar, Jukmadar, Radwan, Jasir and al-Jamasi.
+Turkish family surnames in Palestine often end with the letter's "ji" (e.g., al-Batniji and al-Shorbaji) whilst other common names include al-Gharbawi, Tarzi, Turk, Birkdar, Jukmadar, Radwan, Jasir and al-Jamasi.

 As of 2022, there are still thousands of Palestinian families in Gaza who are of Turkish origin.

+Saudi Arabia

+As of today, the total estimate of ethnic Turks in Saudi Arabia numbered up to 270,000-350,000.
+After waves of Ottoman Turkish migration to the Saudi states, the Turks have made themselves one of the largest ethnic minorities in the country.